|Elliott Sound Products||Phase, Time and Distortion in Loudspeakers|

 |4th||24 dB/ octave||122 mV||15 mW||4 mW|

 Voltage in the above table is the voltage one octave above the -3dB frequency (assuming an input of 1 Volt and a low pass filter), and power at the same frequency, referred to 1 Watt.
 For example, 138 mW is about 1/7th Watt.
 The performance of a high pass filter is exactly the same as shown.
-The "Theoretical" value quoted is the power that should appear in theory - you may even see it quoted by manufacturers who have neglected to actually perform the maths, and have simply used the filter rolloff to arrive at a convenient looking number.
+The 'theoretical' value quoted is the power that should appear in theory, based on the assumption that the filter's rolloff slope is a straight line.
+It's not straight by any means until the frequency is at least a couple of octaves beyond the -3dB frequency.
+You may even see the 'theoretical' value quoted by manufacturers who have neglected to actually perform the maths, and have simply used the filter rolloff to arrive at a convenient/ impressive looking number.

 The above is not exhaustive, but it covers the filters most commonly used in audio.
 For all filters above 1st, the table is based on a sub-Bessel (minimum settling time) alignment having a Q of 0.5, which is also typical of Linkwitz-Riley designs.